 How can I help?

-- Take an interest: Monitor how your community, government, police, security forces and courts respond to violence against women and girls;
+- Monitor how your community, government, police, security forces and courts respond to violence against women and girls;

 - Organize community events: Celebrate the International Day for the Eradication of Violence against Women on 25 November and the International Women’s Day on 8 March.